Duchy of Saxony: Henry the Lion

-In 1142 King Conrad III of Germany granted the ducal title to the Welf scion Henry the Lion (as Duke Henry III).
+In 1142, King Conrad III of Germany granted the ducal title to the Welf scion Henry the Lion (as Duke Henry III).
 Henry gradually extended his rule over northeastern Germany, leading crusades against the pagan Wends.
-During his reign Henry massively supported to the development of the cities in his dominion, such as Brunswick, Lüneburg and Lübeck, a policy ultimately contributing to the movement of the House of Welf from its homelands in southern Germany to the north.
+During his reign, Henry massively supported to the development of the cities in his dominion, such as Brunswick, Lüneburg and Lübeck, a policy ultimately contributing to the movement of the House of Welf from its homelands in southern Germany to the north.

-In 1152 Henry supported his cousin Frederick III of Swabia to be elected King of Germany (as Frederick I Barbarossa), probably being promised to regain the Duchy of Bavaria in exchange.
-Henry's dominion now covered more than two thirds of Germany from the Alps to the North Sea and the Baltic Sea, making him one of the mightiest ruler in central Europe, and thus also a potential threat for other German princes and even Barbarossa.
+In 1152, Henry supported his cousin Frederick III of Swabia, to be elected King of Germany (as Frederick I Barbarossa), likely under the promise of granting the Duchy of Bavaria back to Henry.
+Henry's dominion now covered more than two thirds of Germany, from the Alps to the North Sea and the Baltic Sea, making him one of the mightiest rulers in central Europe, and thus also a potential threat for other German princes and even Barbarossa.

 To expand his rule, Henry continued to claim titles of lesser families, who left no legitimate heir.
 This policy caused unrest among many Saxon nobles and other German princes, first and foremost his father's old enemy, Albrecht the Bear.
 During Barbarossa's fourth Italian campaign in 1166, a league of German Nobles declared war on Henry.
 The war continued until 1170, despite several attempts of the Emperor to mediate.
 Ultimately, Henry's position remained unchallenged, due to Barbarossa's favourable rule.

 In 1168, Henry married Matilda Plantagenêt, the daughter of Henry II of England and Eleanor of Aquitaine and sister of Richard Lionheart.

 The following years led to an estrangement between Barbarossa and Henry.
 Henry ceased to support the Emperor's Italy campaigns, which were all proven unsuccessful, as massively as he used to, and instead focused on his own possessions.
 In 1175 Barbarossa again asked for support against the Lombard League, which Henry is said to have refused bluntly, even though Barbarossa kneeled before him.
 Records of this event were not written until several years later, and sources are contradictory, depending on whom the author favoured.
 Nevertheless, lacking the support of the Saxons the following Battle of Legnano was a complete failure for the Emperor.

 When the majority of the realm's princes had returned from Italy, Henry's refusal was instantly exploited to weaken his position.
 Views differ, whether Barbarossa initiated Henry's downfall or if it was orchestrated by the princes first and foremost.